cds-snc/simplify-privacy-statements-V2/README.md

 **Demo:** https://cds-node-starter.herokuapp.com

-This repository provides a codebase that can be used to quickly start an application for building web-based forms that look like a Government of Canada website.
+This repository provides a codebase that can be used to quickly build web pages or forms with a Government of Canada look-and-feel.
 It's setup with some sensible defaults and tech choices, such as:

 - Node.js 10.x
 - NVM (Node Version Manager) for install Node.js versions